Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits

 Our results for the Two-TLS model clearly suffer from finite size effects.
-Indeed, the typical influence distance of an $S$-TLS that has flipped on the $\tau$-TLSs excitation energy for $\Delta E > 0.1$K is $R \approx 7$.
-In Fig. \ref{Fig:0.1}(b) we present our results for larger sizes using the following extrapolation protocol: First, we measure the number of $S$ TLSs that flip due to the heating and cooling process within our simulation of a given size $L_i$ and conclude the discrete probability density function for the flip of n TLSs in a single sample - $P_S (n)$.
+Indeed, the typical influence distance of an $S$-TLS that has flipped on the $\tau$-TLSs excitation energy for $\Delta E > 0.1$K is $R \approx 7$ (lattice spacings).
+In Fig. \ref{Fig:0.1}(b) we present our results for larger system sizes using the following extrapolation protocol: First, we measure the number of S-TLSs that flip due to the heating and cooling process within our simulation of a given size $L_i$ and determine the discrete probability density function for the flip of $n$ TLSs in a single sample, $P_S(n)$.
 Then, we build a cube of length $L=k*L_i$ with periodic boundary conditions, where $L_i$ is the sample's length of the simulation from which $P_S (n)$ is deduced.
 The new sample, therefore, consists of $k^3$ cubes with a side length of $L_i$.
-For each small cube from the $k^3$ cubes, we first draw the number of flipped $S$ TLSs this cube contains from the discrete probability density function $P_S (n)$, and determine their position randomly in the cube.
-Finally, we measure the percentage of $\tau$ TLSs whose excitation energy changes by more than $\Delta E$ due to the flip of those $S$-TLSs.
+For each small cube from the $k^3$ cubes, we first draw the number of flipped S-TLSs this cube contains from the discrete probability density function $P_S (n)$, and determine their position randomly in the cube.
+Finally, we measure the fraction of $\tau$-TLSs whose excitation energy changes by more than $\Delta E$ due to the flip of those $S$-TLSs.
 Extrapolated results are presented for different initial sizes $L_i=10,12,16$, demonstrating the independence of the extrapolated results on the initial size $L_i$.
-In the Supplementary Material we present further justification for the independence of the extrapolated results on sizes larger than $L_i = 10$ (section \rom{1}), detailed results of the extrapolation for different sizes until convergence (section \rom{2}), and illustration of the limited sensitivity of the results to model parameters (section \rom{3}).
+In the Supplemental Material\cite{SupplementalMaterial} we present further justification for the independence of the extrapolated results on sizes larger than $L_i = 10$, detailed results of the extrapolation for different sizes until convergence, and illustration of the limited sensitivity of the results to model parameters.

-Repeating our measurement for the number of $\tau$-TLSs that experience smaller changes in their excitation energies upon recycling, larger than $0.01$K and larger than $0.005$K, we find again that it monotonically increases with temperature.
-However, in agreement with experiment, the portion of the TLS ensemble that experience such smaller excitation energy changes is appreciable already at low temperatures, of order of $1$K, see Fig. \ref{Fig:0.01}.
+Repeating our measurement for the number of $\tau$-TLSs that experience, upon thermal cycling, changes in their excitation energies which are larger than a threshold smaller than $0.1$K, i.e. larger than $0.01$K and larger than $0.005$K, we find again that it monotonically increases with temperature.
+However, in agreement with experiment, the fraction of the TLS ensemble that experience such smaller excitation energy changes is appreciable already at low temperatures, of order of $1$K, see Fig. \ref{Fig:0.01}.
+This is since smaller changes in excitation energies of $\tau$-TLSs are a result of a flipped $S$-TLS at larger distances, and thus are more abundant at low temperatures, where the number of flipped $S$-TLSs upon thermal cycling is small.